Regulus-Rufus/piano_fundamentals/source/chapter1/ch1_topics/III.16.rst

-Without performance training, even good performers will not perform to their best ability, and the majority of students will end up thinking that piano performance as a kind of hell that is associated with music or piano.
+Without performance training, even good performers will not perform to their best ability, and the majority of students will end up thinking that piano performance is a kind of hell that is associated with music or piano.
 Once that attitude is ingrained in youth, they will carry it into adulthood.
 The truth should be the exact opposite.
 Performance should be the final goal, the final reward for all the hard work.
-It is the demonstration of the ability to sway an audience, the ability to convey the grandest designs of the greatest musical geniuses that every lived.
+It is the demonstration of the ability to sway an audience, the ability to convey the grandest designs of the greatest musical geniuses that ever lived.
 Secure mental play is the single most effective method for reducing stage fright.

 One way to introduce students to performing at recitals is to hold mock